PrinceP/tensorrt-cpp-for-onnx/README.md

 <details>
 <summary>Issues</summary>

 - Dynamic batching is supported.
 The batchsize and image sizes can be updated in the codebase.

 - Dynamic batch issue resolved for yolov10: https://github.com/THU-MIG/yolov10/issues/27

+- Dynamic batch not present for Yolo-World

 - If size issue happens while building.
 Increase the workspaceSize